herlnd/developer-journey/README.md

-# developer-journey
+# My developer journey

-A log about my learning process
+This is a log about my learning process.